SudarshanVK/ansible_batfish_cicd/README.md

 Before making any configuration changes (only IP and BGP confgiuration covered in this example), a new issue and a branch needs to be created in GitLab.

-Each time a commit is made to the Gitlab branch, device configs are generated and the generated configs are evaluated against defined policies.
+Each time a commit is made to the Gitlab branch, device configs are generated and the generated configs are evaluated against defined assertions.
 * The device configs are generated using jinja2 templates in the `templates` folder and input data in the `host_vars` folder.
 The code for configuration generation is in the `generate_config.yaml` playbook.
 * A batfish snapshot is initialized from the generated configuration and an assertion is made to validate that there are no incompatabile bgp sessions.
 The code to do this is in the `batfish_test.yaml` playbook.

 Once these two stages are successful, a merge request needs to be placed to merge with the master branch.
-Upon approval, the third and final stage of the pipeline is initiated which configured the actual network devices.
+Upon approval, the third and final stage of the pipeline is initiated which configures the actual network devices.
 The code to do this is in the `configure_devices.yaml`.

-The exact sequence of commands to generate configs and run assertions are in template.gitlab-ci.yml file, which is uploaded to the Gitlab repository as its pipeline file (.gitlab-ci.yml) when the repository is initialized.
+The exact sequence of commands to generate configurations, run assertions and deploy the configuration are in `template.gitlab-ci.yml` file, which is uploaded to the Gitlab repository as its pipeline file `(.gitlab-ci.yml)` when the repository is initialized.

 # Sample Output